The Center for Global Awareness Approach

 2. A Global Perspective: Broadening our Views

-A global perspective is a way of looking at the world that broadens our viewpoints and intellectual skills beyond our own identity and culture, expanding toward a more global outlook.
+A global perspective is a way of seeing the world that broadens our viewpoints and intellectual skills beyond our own world, to include a more global outlook.

-A conventional viewpoint tends to treat one’s own country, culture, personal experience, and way of life as the universal standard for judging others, whereas a global perspective encourages a more expansive understanding of the world.
+A conventional viewpoint tends to treat one’s own country, culture, personal experience, and way of life as the universal standard, whereas a global perspective encourages a more expansive understanding of the world.

 A global perspective involves looking beyond simplistic explanations of complex issues and recognizing global phenomena as part of a constellation of interrelated factors.
 Ideally, it enables individuals to form opinions about the world through broad, flexible inquiry rather than through rigid, unexamined, or questionable assumptions.

 In short, a global perspective helps us understand the world as an interconnected whole and encourages us to think beyond the boundaries of our own experiences.
-Although CGA advocates using a global perspective, it also recognizes the importance of integrating provincial or conventional viewpoints into our ways of knowing.
+Although CGA advocates using a global perspective, it also recognizes the importance of integrating traditional viewpoints into our ways of knowing.
 A wise person can hold two or more seemingly opposing ideas at the same time.

 A Global Perspective, For example: